EasyCorp/EasyAdminBundle/CONTRIBUTING.md

 code too much or which doesn't fit in the bundle's philosophy.

-That's why **we strongly recommend you** to propose new features by [opening a new issue][create-issue] in the repository instead of submitting a pull request with the code of the proposed feature.
+That's why **we strongly recommend you** to propose new features by [opening a new issue][create-issue] in the repository to discuss about them instead of submitting a pull request with the code of the proposed feature.

 Reporting Bugs
 --------------